NtsCiccio/cat-bot-tg/README.md

 Please open an issue first to discuss what you would like to change.

 ## Contributors
+* my friend

-- my friend shiby she correct me a grammatical error (grammar nazi <3)
+  - shiby she correct me a grammatical error (grammar nazi <3)
+  - Daniele he always bears me [he's github](https://github.com/DAnt93)